gtownsie/OLD-ACOS-4-5.x-to-6-upgrade/readme.md

 ## Purpose

-This guide provides detailed instructions for upgrading from ACOS 4.x or 5.x to the latest version.
+This guide provides detailed instructions for upgrading from ACOS 4.x or 5.x to the latest version of 6.x.
 It includes information on pre-upgrade preparations, the upgrade procedure, post-upgrade tasks, troubleshooting tips, and additional resources.

-## Intended Audience

-This upgrade section is intended for system administrators, IT personnel, or individuals responsible for upgrading ACOS devices or products.

-The following topics are covered:
+xThe following topics are covered:

 - General Guidelines
 - Prerequisites